-The Company estimates that revenue related to remaining performance obligations will be recognized in six years.
+The Company estimates that ¥20, 346, 590 thousand of revenue related to remaining performance obligations will be recognized within one year and ¥11, 874, 717 thousand after one year but within six years.
 Contractual periods of services other than those described above are generally less than one year, and information on remaining performance obligations related to these services is not presented due to immateriality.